How Does a Contingency Fee Work in a Personal Injury Case?

 Other benefits that come from choosing an attorney that works on a contingency fee basis is the clear and defined correlation between the client’s goals and the attorney’s goals.
-Because the attorney fees are contingent on the outcome of the plaintiffs claim, the plaintiff’s attorney is incentivised to work quickly and effectively to resolve the case at hand.
+Because the attorney fees are contingent on the outcome of the plaintiffs claim, the plaintiff’s attorney has extra incentive to work quickly and effectively to resolve the case at hand.

 Do All Personal Injury Lawyers Work on a Contingency Fee Basis?